 else // visually appears to be connected to first ‘if’

-// but actually belongs to the innermost ‘if’
+rating = n3; // but actually, belongs to the innermost ‘if’

-rating = n3;

 Based on the indentation, it would appear that the else belongs to the first if.
 However, since the else belongs to the most recent if without an else statement, the else would instead belong to the second if statement.
 The intended effect can be achieved through the use of braces as follows: